 Develop a strong foundation in graphic arts web design with this 30-credit-hour certificate program, where you’ll gain the skills needed to design a variety of materials for print and web media.
 Take beginner-level classes in graphic arts technology, digital imaging, desktop publishing, Internet fundamentals, WordPress and mobile technologies, web multimedia and more.

-Build on this certificate by earning an AAS degree in Graphic Arts Technology (Web Design specialization) through additional coursework.
+Build on this certificate by earning an AAS degree in Graphic Arts Design and Technology (Web Design specialization) through additional coursework.

 Certificate program requirements

 This 30 credit-hour certificate program is designed to provide students with a foundation in skills to design materials for print and Web media.
 Individuals seeking graphic designer entry-level positions will find these skills helpful.
 The program introduces graphic design, page layout, print and web graphics, and the software for web and desktop publishing.

 Description: Provides students an overview of past, present and future graphic arts processes including graphic applications for design/layout, imaging, photography, prepress, print and finishing.
 Direction is provided on occupations in the Graphic Arts industry and the use of digital applications related to producing print materials.
 Provides a hands-on understanding of desktop publishing software through lab and lecture.

 |GRA 102||Graphic Arts Desktop Publishing||3|

 Description: Presents a clear understanding of graphic desktop software and their many functions in the printing industry.
 Provides hands-on training using the most current desktop publishing software.
 Focuses on project work, page layouts and output functions.

 Prerequisite: Prior or concurrent enrollment in GRA 101.